wely/DevCamp/HOL/node/03-azuread-office365/README.md

     });
     ```

+    index.js:
+    ```javascript
+    res.render('index', {
+        title: 'City Power & Light',
+        home: true,
+        user: req.user
+    });
+    ```

+    new.js:
+    ```javascript
+    res.render('new', {
+        title: 'Report an Outage',
+        user: req.user
+    });
+    ```

-    Simply piping the user data into our views is useful, but what if we want to make a page in our application only visible to logged in users?
+1. Simply piping the user data into our views is useful, but what if we want to make a page in our application only visible to logged in users?
 To do this we need to check the user's status before loading a route.
 Let's make `routes/new.js` a secure page by adding some authentication.
 Reference our `authUtility` file, and then pass `authUtility.ensureAuthenticated` into both our `.get` and `.post` routes.
 Here's an abbreviated snippet of `routes/new.js`:

     ```javascript
     var fs = require('fs');